billycarlson/sta-event-planning/README.md

 # Stay Event Planning - Minimal Scaffold

 This repository contains a minimal Next.js + Express + PostgreSQL scaffold for event planning with Google Drive media integration planned.
+A dashboard on the home page lets you filter events by date range and category.

 Quick start